-His books Wrestling Coaches Survival Guide (1995) and Writing Smarter (1998) were published by a Prentice Hall, and Coaches Choice published five more books, including the soon to appear 101 Proven Ways to Motivate Athletes (2021).
+His books Wrestling Coaches Survival Guide (1995) and Writing Smarter (1998) were published by a Prentice Hall, and Coaches Choice published six more books, including The Elite Wrestler (2020), 101 Proven Ways to Motivate Athletes (2021), and 101 Winning Strategies for Wrestling Coaches (2021).

 In October, 2015 Black Rose Writing published Keith’s debut novel My Last Year of Life (in School).